One-Loop Quantum Effects in Carroll Scalars: Perturbative quantization

-This identically vanishes due to the spatial delta functions forcing all spatial insertions to be coincidental.
+This identically vanishes due to the spatial delta functions, forcing all spatial insertions to coincide.
 The steps for this proof is given in the Appendix \ref{Proof_Ward}.

-We checked the above supertranslation Ward identity explicitly for 4 point function in $\phi^4$ theory.
-However, by the same logic mentioned above, this continues to hold for any finite $n-$point function described by connected diagrams for any power law or polynomial potential $V(\phi) = \sum_{r=1}^{M} \kappa_r \phi^r$.
+We explicitly checked the above supertranslation Ward identity for the four-point function in $\phi^4$ theory up to one-loop in perturbation theory.
+However, as discussed in Appendix \ref{Proof_Ward}, this holds true even after including higher loop diagrams appearing in higher order in perturbation theory.
 This includes the special cases for the $\phi^6$ theories we discussed earlier, in $d=3$ dimensions.

-The Ward identity for contributions from disconnected diagrams though works pairwise for disconnected parts, as all the spatial insertions are now not forced to be coincidental.
+The Ward identity for contributions from disconnected diagrams works pairwise for disconnected parts, as all the spatial insertions are now not forced to be coincidental.